PaddlePaddle/Parakeet/examples/fastspeech/README.md

 --output='./experiment' \
 --config='configs/ljspeech.yaml' \
 ```

 If you wish to resume from an existing model, See [Saving-&-Loading](#Saving-&-Loading) for details of checkpoint loading.

-For more help on arguments:
+For more help on arguments

 ``python train.py --help``.

 ## Synthesis

-After training the FastSpeech, audio can be synthesized with ``synthesis.py``.
+After training the FastSpeech, audio can be synthesized by running ``synthesis.py``.

 ```bash
 python synthesis.py \
 --use_gpu=1 \